 An exploration of research into neuroendocrine tumours (NETs) and their genetic syndromes in the UK, in collaboration with the NET Patient Foundation.
 More information coming soon.

-- European Reference Networks (ENDO-ERN and EURACAN)
+- European Reference Network (ENDO-ERN)

 European MEN Alliance (EMENA)

 EMENA is an alliance of patient groups throughout Europe providing support and information to families affected by MEN disorders.
 AMEND is a founding and active member.
 Learn more about EMENA and our joint projects.